sarahmclo/colourway/README.md

 ### Headings

 - Clear and consistent heading styles guide users through our content, making it easy to understand and navigate.
-- Utilize clear and consistent heading styles throughout the website.
-- Headings should be descriptive and help users understand the content hierarchy.
+- Headings descriptive and help users understand the content hierarchy.
+- Clear and consistent heading styles utilised throughout the website.
-- Use appropriate font sizes, weights, and spacing to enhance readability.
+- Appropriate font sizes, weights, and spacing executed to enhance readability.

 ### Pages:

-- Design each page with a specific purpose and target audience in mind.
+- Each page designed with a specific purpose and target audience in mind.
-- Clearly define the goal of each page and tailor the content accordingly.
+- Clearly defined goal of each page and content tailored accordingly.
-- Include intuitive navigation elements such as breadcrumbs or a sidebar menu to help users explore different pages.
+- Intuitive navigation elements help users explore different pages with ease.

 ### Main Content:

-- Ensure the main content of each page is engaging, informative, and relevant to the user.
+- Main content of each page is engaging, informative, and relevant to the user.
-- Use a mix of text, images, and multimedia elements to convey information effectively.
+- A mix of text, images, and multimedia elements employed to convey information effectively.
-- Organize content logically with clear sections and subheadings for easy navigation.
+- Content organised logically with clear sections and subheadings for easy navigation.

 ### Subscribe Form:

-- Place the subscribe form prominently on the website to encourage user engagement.
+- Subscribe form placed prominently and easily navgated to encourage user engagement.
-- Keep the form simple and easy to fill out, asking for minimal information.
+- Form simple and easy to fill out, asking for minimal information.
--Provide clear instructions and incentives for users to subscribe, such as access to exclusive content or special offers.
+- Clear instructions and incentives for users to subscribe, such as access to exclusive content/special offers.

 ### Footer:

-- Design the footer to provide essential information and navigation links to users.
+- Footer designed to provide essential information and navigation links to users.
-- Include links to important pages such as the homepage, contact us, privacy policy, and terms of service.
-- Incorporate social media icons or other relevant links to encourage further engagement with the website and brand.
+- Social media icons incorporated to encourage further engagement with the website and brand.

 ## Technologies Utilised <a name="technologies-utilised"></a>